Jump to Topeka | Lawrence Area | Osawatomie | Pleasanton Area | Junction City | Kansas City Area

 This is the site of the June 2, 1856, Battle of Black Jack east of Baldwin City near Lawrence.
 Forces under radical abolitionist John Brown attacked a camp of pro-slavery men under Henry Clay Pate.
 In a brief fight, Brown forced the surrender of Pate’s men.

 A park with a self-guided trail is open dawn–dusk.
 See www.blackjackbattlefield.org for a virtual tour, maps and a copy of the trail guide brochure.
+Free guided tours are offered Saturday and Sunday in season.
+See website for dates.

 (between Lawrence and Topeka north of Route 40)